kongzii/SwiftXGBoost/README.md

 both `XGBoost` and `Data` classes are exposing pointers to the underlying C, so you can utilize C-API directly for more advanced usage.

-As library is still evolving, there can be incompatible changes, use exact version if you do not want to worry about updating your packages.
+As the library is still evolving, there can be incompatible changes, use the exact version if you do not want to worry about updating your packages.

 ```swift
 .package(url: "https://github.com/kongzii/SwiftXGBoost.git", .exact("0.1.0")),
 ```

-## Python compability
+## Python compatibility

 DMatrix can be created from numpy array just like in Python